sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 The DSL Mark propose is rule-based, identifying language constructors on the left-hand side and generating graph edges on the righ-hand side.
 Pure and simply elegant stuff.

 _Question_: So we can make any kind of graph from a tree somehow with this.
 Could we let's say, abstract from the concept of control flow and move to generic graphs?
 Like DeFacto?
+Answer yes!

+_Question_: can this be done generically with a library (Ralf Laemmel) asking.
+Answer, yes, that is also possible also under the hood of the generated code.